What is an AirSide Pass

 More so than most walks of life, airports have had to incrementally increase their security over recent years and one of the responses to the heightened threat level is to split the ground into different zones, each with its own requirements for the checking of workers.

-Airside as the name suggests is the part of the airport that deals with aircraft servicing but it would be a mistake to think that this just involves staff who come into direct contact with transport.
+Airside as the name suggests is the part of the airport that deals with secured areas that focus on aircraft servicing in the terminal building but it would be a mistake to think that this just involves staff who come into direct contact with transport and aircraft operations.

 In fact, people needing airside passes can range from staff that marshall aircraft and passengers on the ground to people delivering food to planes, to duty free staff delivering to and working in the stores.